-To improve accountability for use and outcomes To generate knowledge To enable decision-making To improve performance Where is the grant applied - which focus areas?
+Table 26: Evaluation of the EPWP Grant Primary Aims of the Evaluation (1) To improve accountability for use and outcomes (2) To generate knowledge (3) To enable decision-making (4) To improve performance Use of the Grant Where is the grant applied - which focus areas?
 What type of programmes/ projects is it funding?
 Was the gran spent as planned?
 Are funds being used in a manner that supports the grant goals?
 Is this spending creating work?
 What is the cost of this work?
 How much is being used to pay wages/ compensate beneficiaries?
 What is the labour intensity ratio?
-Did the project list meet target expectations?
+Performance Did the project list meet target expectations?
 Was the project list implemented as planned?
 If not, why not?
 How much work was created (work opportunities, FTEs) against the target?
 Have targets been met - why/why not?
 Is there experience and learning offered to beneficiaries - how much training or skills development is being provided?
 How much is accredited and how much not?
 Is labour intensive delivery methods being maximised?
 What is the LI ratio?
 Is it driven by wage levels or the number of person days of work?
 What are the areas of poor performance and what can be learnt from these?
 What kind of technical support would improve performance?
-Is there a contribution to the key outcomes of EPWP?
+Outcomes Is there a contribution to the key outcomes of EPWP?
 Measure this contribution.
 Is there an increase in the number of people employed and receiving income through the EPWP?
 Is there an increase in the average duration of the work opportunities created?
-Are EPWP beneficiaries receiving increased income?
+Are EPWP participants receiving increased income?
 Is there an improvement in the quality of life of beneficiaries (reduced poverty) since involvement in the project?
 Has there been any improvement in the opportunities beneficiaries have in terms of securing sustainable work?
 Is the EPWP Grant leading to better EPWP performance of public bodies?
-Is there a focus on the strategic goals/ purpose of the grant?
+Management of the Grant Is there a focus on the strategic goals/ purpose of the grant?
 Who manages performance and drives corrective actions to reach goals?
 How effective are these interventions or structures?
 Is there buy-in and accountability at the highest levels?
 What needs to change in terms of the design of programmes/ projects, focus areas funded, procurement arrangements, management of projects, etc.?
 Is reporting accurate and undertaken as required?
 If not, what are the challenges and how can these be addressed?
 Is the technical support programme effective; and how can it be better targeted or improved?
 Is the administration of the grant too onerous?
-How can it be simplified/ improved? • Are there specific learnings for the grant or sector(s) that should be shared or replicated?
-COCC
+How can it be simplified/improved?
+Learnings Are there specific learnings for the grant or sector(s) that must be shared or replicated?

-Chapter 6: Audit Framework (Public Bodies & the National Department of Public Works' Internal Audit)
+Chapter 5: Audit Framework (Public Bodies & the National Department of Public Works' Internal Audit)